learn-co-students/pfwtfp-hash-drills-london-web-062419-repeat/README.md

   contain: nuts, vegetables, yogurt & cheese, and white meat (chicken & fish), fruits, and grains

-#### Modifying Existing Hashes
+## Modifying Existing `Hash`es

 Now that we've sorted out mostly universal ingredients between our shopping lists, to be sure to accommodate all guests, we're going to modify our vegetarian and mediterranean lists, building out 2 additional methods to do so.

-- `vegan_list` - Remove dairy and eggs from our vegetarian hash to create a 4th list for vegan.
+- `vegan_list` - Remove dairy and eggs from our vegetarian `Hash` to create a 4th list for vegan.
 - `mediterranean_list_with_wine` - Takes our existing mediterranean list and
-  adds wine into the hash as a type of `:sweets`--those guests love wine!
+  adds wine into the `Hash` as a type of `:sweets`--those guests love wine!

 ## Conclusion

-You should now have a total of 4 separate hashes with a combination of the original list of ingredients, plus added wine to your mediterranean.
+You should now have a total of 4 separate `Hash`es with a combination of the original list of ingredients, plus added wine to your mediterranean.
 Your guests will be elated.
 Bon appetit!